Finish ahead of par

 - Pass the PGA of America Playing Ability Test.

-- For those who apply for PGA Membership, a background check must be completed and US Citizenship or Resident Alien status must be verified.
+- For those who apply for PGA Membership, a background check must be completed using a vendor provided by the PGA of America.

 - Consult with college advising or PGM director for additional details.